chaos-polymtl/lethe/doc/source/parameters/cfd/cfd.rst

 * The ``log frequency`` parameter controls the frequency at which information is written to the log (the terminal).

-* The ``log precision`` parameter controls the number of significant digit used when writing to the log (the terminal).
+* The ``log precision`` parameter controls the number of significant digits used when writing to the log (the terminal).

 Physical Properties
 ---------------------
 .. note::
     Lethe supports both single phase and two phase (through VOF) simulations.
-The same subsection is used to manage both type of simulation using the fluid subsections.
+The same subsection is used to manage both types of simulation using the fluid subsections.

 .. code-block:: text